fitrahmutiara0108/quiz1/README.md

 - NRP: 05111940000126
 - Class: C

-Kindly access the website on this link 'fitrahmutiara0108.github.io/quiz'
+Kindly access the website [on this link](https://fitrahmutiara0108.github.io/quiz1/)